Shot clock: Models

 Originally, the shot clocks used in the NBA were usually single-sided in a black box.
 A 1991 rule change required game clocks to be included with shot clocks in the NBA.
 Eventually, after the rule change, multiple-sided began to be used, and would be in most of the arenas.
 A 2002 NBA rule change allowing instant replay review of last-second shots required four-sided units in NBA venues, along with an accompanying shot clock light to determine if the shot went off in time.
 In 2005, the FedExForum in Memphis opened with a new two-sided transparent shot clock developed by Daktronics with a smaller secondary version also accompanying the larger one.
-By the 2010's, the twin shot clock format, used by Daktronics and Canadian rival OES, became the standard for most venues, especially in NCAA play.
+By the 2010s, the twin shot clock format, used by Daktronics and Canadian rival OES, became the standard for most venues, especially in NCAA play.
 In the 2014-15 season, the NBA signed a deal with Tissot, a Swiss watch company, to unify its timekeeping operations, including a double-sided transparent shot clock, which was thinner than its predecessors.
 Other leagues continue to use older 3-sided and 4-sided shot clock models, though with the progress of technology the newer double-sided style is becoming more common.

 Tissot introduced a new circular model for the use of the NBA and WNBA ahead of the 2025–26 season, which will allow for the display of digits in multiple colors and will now also indicate a countdown for coach's challenges.